jozefg/drafts/jonprl.md

     ⊢ unit × A ∈ U{i}
 ```

-The first subgaol is really what we want to be proving so let's put a
+The first subgoal is really what we want to be proving so let's put a
 pin in that momentarily.
 Let's get rid of that second subgoal with a
 new helpful tactic called `auto`.
 It runs `eq-cd`, `mem-cd` and
 `intro` repeatedly and is built to take care of boring goals just like